-- · Specify that the output should be VHDL
+- Specify that the output should be VHDL

-- Store the file in rom.vhd.
-(Revised 2/26)
+- · Store the file in rom.vhd

 - 'q' output bus should be 3 bits

 - There should be 256 3-bit words of memory

 - 'q' output port should not be registered

 - Use defaults for everything else.

-- · For the memory content data file, using the provided brom.mif
+- For the memory content data file, use the provided brom.mif

-- Then leave everything else as default and click "Finish".
+- Leave everything else as default and click "Finish".